 Have a specific protocol question?
-Contact your department’s institutional review board coordinator.
+Contact your department’s IRB Analyst.
 Suspected research misconduct can be anonymously reported by calling 877-525-5669.

 Melissa Fink, CIP

 Maureen Bresnahan, CIP, CCRA

 The IRB maintains an education program that features routinely offered introductory sessions, periodically offered special topic sessions and customizable courses that can be brought into the classroom or research unit upon request.

 Introductory Sessions: IRB 101 programming is offered online throughout the year.
 Courses include Submitter 101 (to support persons new to submitting to the IRB), eIRB 101 (for individuals who are new to using SLU’s eIRB protocol submission system), and Central IRB 101 (for those new to submitting clinical trials to partner Central IRBs).

 Special Topic Sessions: The IRB offers “brown bag” and other sessions throughout the year on various topics related to conducting human subjects research.
 Examples include Obtaining Informed Consent, Post-IRB Approval Submission Requirements, Recruitment of Study Participants, and Research Involving Vulnerable Populations.
 Sessions may be in-person or hosted online and are communicated to the research community throughout the year.